Kino Veterans Memorial Stadium - Tucson Saguaros

 Year Opened: 1998 Capacity: 11,000

-The complex also hosts the USL2 FC Tucson soccer team, though not on the same field as the baseball games.
+The sports complex also hosts the USL2 FC Tucson soccer team, though not on the same field as the baseball games.
+A Mexican Pacific League baseball team is expected to play at Kino in the fall of 2025.

-The stadium operates one concession stand for Saguaros games.
-That stand offers the basics at reasonable prices: hot dogs, burgers, and chicken sandwiches run $4 - $6.
-Snacks of chips, candy, pickles, and nachos cost $2 - $5.
-Water and Coke brand soda bottles run $2 - $4.
-Beer choices include Modelo, 805, Michelob Ultra, and others for $8 - $10.
-Natural Light cans cost $2.
-Wine is $7.
+The game day staff operates one concession stand for Saguaros games.
+That stand offers the basics at reasonable prices: hot dogs and burgers run $4 - $6.
+Snacks of chips, candy, chocolates, and popsicles cost $2 - $3.
+Water and Coke brand soda (including Dr Pepper and Coke Zero) cost $2 - $3.
+Beer choices include Busch Light, Estrella, Michelob Ultra, and Barrios Citrazona IPA ($4 - $6).

 Atmosphere 3

-The Saguaros and the Sports Complex do a good job at providing comfortable, safe, entertaining baseball.
-Keep in mind, however, this is Arizona and temperatures easily reach the triple digits even for a 7pm game in late June and July.
+The Saguaros and the Sports Complex do a good job of providing comfortable, safe, entertaining baseball.
+Keep in mind, this is Arizona.
+Temperatures easily reach the triple digits, even for a 7pm game in late June and July.
 Bring sunscreen and water.
-The signs outside the entrance indicate no outside food or beverage but I was allowed to bring in a sealed bottle of water.

-Fans enter the stadium on to the concourse then proceed down to the seating area.
-Wheelchair and handicapped seats run all along the top of the seating bowl on the concourse.
-The seats are faded green stadium fold-down seats with no cupholders but an excellent amount of legroom.
+Fans enter the stadium onto the concourse and then proceed down to the seating area.
+Wheelchair and handicapped seating run along the top of the seating bowl on the concourse.
+The seats are faded green stadium fold-down seats with no cupholders, but an excellent amount of legroom.
 They are much more comfortable than they look.
-Bring a towel or rag to wipe off any bird droppings, dust, and cobwebs.
 The outer concourses are closed off for Tucson Saguaros games.
+Shade covers the seating area in time for the opening pitch.

 The stadium’s scoreboard sits beyond the left field wall.
-It provides the line score and the number of the player at bat.
+It provides the line score and the at-bat player’s number.
+I find reading the inning number information on the new scoreboard difficult, as those numbers are too small.
 Fans get a lovely view of the Catalina Mountains and beautiful colors as daylight transitions to dusk.
 Sit on the first base side to get the best view.

-Music is played often and is not intrusive.
-The speakers line the overhang just above the top row and handicapped seating.
-Nets extend all the way down the baselines.
+Music is played between innings and is not intrusive.
+The speakers line the overhang above the top row and the handicapped seats.
+The announcer does a decent job of calling the starting lineups.
+Nets extend down the baselines.
 The stadium does not offer net-free seating for Pecos League games.

 Neighborhood 3

 The stadium’s immediate neighbor is a hospital.
 The stadium is on the southern end of Tucson, with several places to dine or drink within a mile and many more a little farther.
 Fast food places like In-N-Out Burger, Raising Cane’s Chicken, and Rudy’s BBQ are nearby.
-For local independent breweries a mile or less from Kino Stadium, try the Hardbottle Brewing Company or the Copper Mine Brewing Co.
-Tucson has loads of breweries and restaurants, so head more toward downtown (about 4 – 5 miles) for other choices.
+For a local independent brewery a mile from Kino Stadium, try the Harbottle Brewing Company.
+Tucson has plenty of breweries and restaurants, so head downtown (about 4 – 5 miles) for other choices.

 The Pima Air and Space Museum is six miles south and worth a visit.
 Four miles in the opposite direction are the Reid Park Zoo and the Randolph Dell Urich Golf Course (an 18-hole public golf course).
-Although not really close at all, the Saguaro National Park is worth visiting for its impressive views and scenery.
+Although not really close, the Saguaro National Park is worth visiting for its impressive views and scenery.

 Other spectator sports in Tucson during baseball season include the Tucson Sugar Skulls (indoor football) and FC Tucson (soccer).